bwalex/DontLoseTrack/README.md

 Basic configuration:
 -----------------------

+Now look at config/config.yml and adjust to your liking.
+The ’optimized’ option should only be enabled if you follow the optimization section below.
+The ’silent’ setting silences the output of Rack, Sinatra, Rack::Cache and ActiveRecord (ActiveRecord is actually logged into database.log if ’silent’ is true).

-Now look at config/config.yml and adjust to your liking; openid can use both memcache or filesystem stores - an example for each is provided.
+OpenID can use both memcache and filesystem stores - an example for each is provided.

 Caching requires memcache, but you can disable it by commenting out the whole cache: section.